vmorais34/nlw-agents-server/server/README.md

 * Drizzle: a tool to interact with the database.
 * Zod: a library to validate the data.
 * PostgreSQL: a relational database management system.

+### How see if extension is running

+-  docker exec -it server-nlw-agents-pg-1 psql -U docker -d agents -c "SELECT * FROM pg_extension WHERE extname = 'vector';"